DominicTremblay/w7d1-lecture/README.md

 ### 4. Using JSX

+  - XML => extensible markup langue => create custom markups
+  - JSX => mix of XML and JS

   - Syntax of JSX

+  ejs:
+    mix of HTML and JS => <% %>

   - Babel

+    - tool that transform our JSX component back into React.createElement

   - Rules of JSX

+    - you cannot use reserved words (ex. class of css => className) => camelCased
+    - {} represents a JavaScript expression within the markup
+    - either an opening and closing tags or a self-closing tag (like img)
+    - we can only have a single parent.
+No siblings allowed

 ### 5. Coding the Movies App with JSX